Daniel Escoto

 Daniel Escoto is a Mexican professional stock car racing driver.
-He competes full-time in the ARCA Menards Series East, driving the No. 60 Chevrolet SS for Josh Williams Motorsports.
+He last competed part-time in the ARCA Menards Series East, driving the No. 60 Chevrolet SS for Josh Williams Motorsports in collaboration with Lira Motorsports.

 Racing career

 ARCA Menards Series East

 Escoto made his ARCA Menards Series East debut in 2022.
 Escoto was entered into the Race to Stop Suicide 200 at New Smyrna Speedway, but due to an illness, Logan Misuraca ran the race in his place.
-He debuted in the following race, the Pensacola 200 at Five Flags Speedway, finishing 4th, in order for his full-season.
+He debuted in the following race, the Pensacola 200 at Five Flags Speedway, finishing fourth, in order for his full-season, although he would depart from the team after the race at Dover Motor Speedway.

 Motorsports career results

 ARCA Menards Series East

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)